-The information leaked, that authorities knew that more than 80 people, suspected as Islamic militants, came back from Syria lately and lived in the area of Molenbeek in Brussels.
-According to the New York Times also the two brothers, who allegedly took part at the Paris attacks, were on this list.
+The information leaked that authorities knew that more than 80 people, suspected of Islamic militants, came back from Syria lately and lived in the area of Molenbeek in Brussels.
+According to the New York Times also, the two brothers, who allegedly took part in the Paris attacks, were on this list.
 Not to mention the leading terrorist of this attack.

 For this reason, the name of the EU capital has turned to "Belgistan", as Italian newspaper named Brussels.
 And a French writer Zemmour suggested in a recent interview that instead of bombing Raqqa in Syria, France should bomb Molenbeek.

-Everybody is blaming Molenbeek, some are trying to figure out what went wrong there (an isolated colorful part of Brussels where expats never go to) that it became in last decades the European centre of the Islamic radicals?
+Everybody is blaming Molenbeek, some are trying to figure out what went wrong there (an isolated colourful part of Brussels where ex-pats never go) that it became in the last decades the European centre of the Islamic radicals?

 Dear masterminds of the European intelligence, ask rather what went wrong with this society that people can radicalise themselves without anybody would notice, in the capital of the European Union!

 And regarding the BrusselsLockdown.

 After the police asked people(journalists) to play along and not to post pictures of police actions on social networks, cats took over the hashtag #BrusselsLockdown.
 Means, people were posting different kinds of, in most cases, funny photos of cats.

 In the same spirit, the Belgian police afterwards thanked all that have been helping this way.

 So it is clear.
 If anybody wins this game, it will be the cat!